 There are a number of sources for direction finding beacons that transmit on ham frequencies.
 Big Red Bee and Adept market beacons for rockets.
 There are several manufacturers who make small beacons for ARDF use that are suitable for rocket use, including Byonics, Communications Specialists, and Doppler DF Instruments.
 Most can be used with the beacon transmitter in the rocket and almost any hand-held ham radio or scanner.
 Some have specialized receivers available that are designed for finding their matching transmitter.
 Amateur radio allows a lot more flexibility in bands, frequencies, transmitter antennas, and power output than non-licensed options.
 You can also buy or build a fairly simple controller that transmits with a hand-held radio or modular transmitter.
 Only an entry level “Technician Class” amateur radio license is required to operate the transmitters typically used in rockets.
 Note that no license is required to use a receiver to search for them.

 Direction finding beacons that do not require a license are bit more limited.
-They are marketed by Walston Retrieval and Communication Specialists; although the Comm-Spec are market as “cat locators” they are sometimes used for rocket tracking.
-Note that Communication Specialists used to sell a similar system under the “Rocket Hunter” brand, which are not legal to use due to the frequencies they operate on, and they were ordered by the FCC to “cease and desist”—so they moved their product to ham radio frequencies that require a license, and also came out with their “cat locator” that actually operates on frequencies intended for wildlife tracking, but so far no issues from the FCC with that use.
+Note that Communication Specialists used to sell a similar system under the “Rocket Hunter” brand, which are not legal to use due to the frequencies they operate on, and they were ordered by the FCC to “cease and desist”—so they moved their product to ham radio frequencies that require a license, and also came out with their “cat locator” that actually operates on frequencies intended for wildlife tracking, but also had to pull those from retail sales.

 IV.
 In Summation